 Trust water right – “Any water right acquired by the state under [chapter 90.42 RCW] for management in the state’s trust water rights program” (RCW 90.42.020(5)).

-Trust water right agreement – An agreement with Ecology for Ecology to hold and manage a water right in the TWRP.
+Trust water right agreement – An agreement between a water right holder and Ecology for Ecology to hold and manage a water right in the TWRP.

 Trust water right agreement for water banking purposes – A specific type of trust water right agreement for the establishment and operation of water banks.
 These agreements are also referred to as a “water banking agreement.”

-Water bank – A contractual arrangement to use the TWRP to provide mitigation to enable water uses that could otherwise impair existing water rights and/or be detrimental to the public interest.
+Water bank – A contractual arrangement to use the TWRP to provide mitigation to enable water uses that could otherwise impair existing water rights, lack physical or legal availability, and/or be detrimental to the public interest.

 Water banking purposes – Any use of the TWRP to mitigate water uses that could otherwise impair existing rights and/or be detrimental to the public interest.